 When it comes to an injury, sometimes it is not just the physical body that needs healing.
 It is important to take the time and heal your psychological state of mind as well.
 Being immobilized can impact your confidence greatly and taking the time to cope with your injury is just as important as physical therapy.
 Accept that you are injured and move forward.
 There is no need to be courageous all the time, so allow yourself to feel sad.

-For more information about how we can help you recover from your sports injury, call Focus Physiotherapy or contact us here.
+For more information about how we can help you understand proper sports injury recovery, call Focus Physiotherapy or contact us here.